SUE BRADFORD (Green)

 A party vote was called for on the question,

-That the Crimes (Substituted Section 59) Amendment Bill be now read a third time.
+That the Crimes (Abolition of Force as a Justification for Child Discipline) Amendment Bill be now read a first time.